BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

   }
 ]
 ```
 However, note that as always it'll take a while for your balances to settle.
-Be aware that the default transaction fee for 'sendtoaddress' is quite low, which means that it might not placed into the first several blocks, until it's reached enough priority.
+Be aware that the default transaction fee for `sendtoaddress` is quite low and should probably be increased, as we note in later sections.
+This means that your transaction might not placed into the first several blocks, until it's reached enough priority.
 This is usually fine, if you're sending money to someone.
 It's less fine if you're working through a tutorial, wanting to get to the next step.
-The 'settxfee' can be used to set a different fee (per kB).
-But you'll get _much_ more control once you're actually writing raw transactions.

-Mind you, this all isn't necessarily that interesting if you're planning to write your own rawtransactions.
-But, it's a great test so that you can successfully see a transaction leave your machine, taking some of your money with it.
+Using the `sendtoaddress` command isn't necessarily that interesting, if you're planning to write your own raw transactions.
+However, it's a great test so that you can successfully see a transaction leave your machine, taking some of your money with it.

 ## Part Three: Sending a Raw Transaction to a P2PKH